CAN YOU PASS THE IRAN QUIZ?

 7. Which Iranian leader said the following?
 “This [Israel’s] Occupation regime over Jerusalem must vanish from the page of time.”

 -Ruhollah Khomeini.
 This wasn’t a surprising statement to come from the leader of the 1979 Revolution as Israel had been a firm ally of both the U.S. and the Shah.
-(Cole, 201.)
+(Cole 2009, 201)

 -According to Juan Cole, Ahmadinejad quoted this statement in 2005 yet wire service translators rendered Khomeini’s statement into English as “Israel must be wiped off the face of the map.”
-Yet, Khomeini had referred to the occupation regime not Israel, and while he expressed a wish for the regime to go away he didn’t threaten to go after Israel.
-In fact, a regime can vanish without any outside attacks, as happened to the Shah’s regime in Iran and to the USSR.
-It is notable that when Khomeini made the statement in the 1980s, there was no international outcry.
-In fact, in the early 1980s, Khomeini supplied Israel with petroleum in return for American spare parts for the American-supplied Iranian arsenal.
-As both Israel and Iran considered Saddam’s Iraq a serious enemy, they had a tacit alliance against Iraq during the first phase of the Iran-Iraq War of the 1980s.
+Yet, Khomeini had referred to the occupation regime not Israel, and while he expressed “a wish for the regime to go away” he didn’t threaten to go after Israel.
+In fact, a “regime can vanish without” any outside attacks, as happened to the Shah’s regime in Iran and to the USSR.
+It is notable that when Khomeini “made the statement in the 1980s, there was no international outcry”.
+In fact, in “the early 1980s, Khomeini supplied Israel with petroleum in return for American spare parts for the American-supplied Iranian arsenal.
+[As both Israel and Iran considered Saddam’s Iraq a serious enemy, they] had a tacit alliance against the Saddam regime during the first phase of the Iran-Iraq War of 1980 to 1988.”
 It should also be noted that Ahmadinejad subsequently stated he didn’t want to kill any Jews but rather he wants a one-state solution to the Israel-Palestinian conflict.
 While Ahmadinejad’s preferred solution is a non-starter, Israel’s refusal to pursue a comprehensive peace creates space for Arab hardliners whose agendas do not include a realistic peace with Israel.
+(Cole 2009, 201, 202, 218)

--Although Ahmadinejad is hated in the West, “Wikileaks revealed that he has often been the official most inclined to compromise with and negotiate with the West, being blocked by the Revolutionary Guards Corps and other hard liners to his right.
-For the Iranian far right to unseat Ahmadinejad is anything but a victory for the West.” http://www.juancole.com/2012/10/iran-bazaar-strikes-signal-misery-not-sanctions-victory.html
+Although Ahmadinejad was hated in the West, “Wikileaks revealed that he has often been the official most inclined to compromise with and negotiate with the West, being blocked by the Revolutionary Guards Corps and other hard liners to his right.” http://www.juancole.com/2012/10/iran-bazaar-strikes-signal-misery-not-sanctions-victory.html

--In 2012, Deputy Prime Minister Dan Meridor acknowledged that Iranian President Mahmoud Ahmadinejad never said that Iran seeks to “wipe Israel off the face of the map.”
-This falsely translated statement has been exploited by the US and Israel to demonize Iran and gain support for sanctions and possible military action.
-The following is from an interview of Dan Meridor by Teymoor Nabili of Al Jazeera:
+-In 2012, Israeli Deputy Prime Minister Dan Meridor acknowledged that Iranian President Mahmoud Ahmadinejad never said that Iran seeks to “wipe Israel off the face of the map.”
+This falsely translated statement has been exploited by the U.S. and Israel to demonize Iran and gain support for sanctions and possible military action.
+The following is from an interview of Dan Meridor (DM) by Teymoor Nabili (TN) of Al Jazeera:

 8. True or False: During President Ahmadinejad’s first term, Iranian television presented a serial sympathetic to Jews during the Holocaust.